A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: DFT results for the supercell

 where the index $Si/Tc$ corresponds to the computations in the super-cell, and the indices $Si$ and $Tc$ correspond to the quantities computed for the isolated Si and Tc slabs respectively.

-The step-wise electrostatic potential and corresponding charge density change, shown in Fig. \ref{fig:si_tc_bands2}, are characteristic of the interfacial dipole layer.
-The formation of the dipole layer between the neutral Si surface and crystalline Tc has not been confirmed experimentally \cite{Niederhausen2020} and is attributed to a spurious charge transfer.
-The reason why such a charge transfer occurs can be understood by taking a look at the band structure for isolated Si and Tc slabs (see Fig. \ref{fig:si_tc_bands1}).
-The DFT results show that the maximum of the valence band in Tc is located higher than the minimum of the conduction band in Si making possible the electron tunnelling from the occupied states in Tc to the unoccupied states in Si.
-Such an energy band alignment defines the II-type heterostructure.
+A step-wise change of the electrostatic potential and corresponding change of the charge density shown in Fig. \ref{fig:si_tc_bands2}b also evidence the appearance of the interfacial dipole layer with energy $E_{dip}=191$ meV.
+The energy $E_{dip}$ is defined as the difference between vacuum levels at the left and right sides of the slab.
+The formation of such a dipole layer requires additional interpretation since it can be caused by different reasons - physical effects or inherent errors of the used method.
+Possible systematic errors are related to the fact that DFT underestimates the bandgap which can lead to qualitatively incorrect energy band alignment that can result in a spurious charge transfer.
+Indeed, considering the band structure of isolated Si and Tc slabs (see Fig. \ref{fig:si_tc_bands1}), we observe that the maximum of the valence band in Tc is located higher than the minimum of the conduction band in Si making possible the electron tunneling from the occupied states in Tc to the unoccupied states in Si.
+Such an energy band alignment defines a type-II heterostructure and is prone to a spurious charge transfer resulting in a dipole layer.
+On the other hand, the dipole layer can be physical, resulted from a weak hybridization of atomic orbitals across the interface.

+In order to determine whether appearance of the dipole layer is caused by a spurious charge transfer or hybridization of atomic orbitals across the interface, we express the charge density difference in Eq. (\ref{den}) in terms of the local density of states (LDOS):

+where $LDOS_{Si/Tc}(\varepsilon)$, $LDOS_{Si}(\varepsilon)$ and $LDOS_{Tc}(\varepsilon)$ are local density of states for the Si/Tc supercell, Si and Tc isolated slab respectively; $E_f^{Si/Tc}$, $E_f^{Si}$ and $E_f^{Tc}$ are Fermi levels in the Si/Tc supercell, Si and Tc isolated slab respectively (the Fermi levels are pinned to the top of the valence band in the corresponding structures).
+LDOS in Eq. (\ref{den1}) is integrated in volumes defined by thin slices of the unit cell in the direction perpendicular to the interface, so the LDOS is a function of energy, $\varepsilon$, and one of the spatial coordinates, $z$ (see Fig. \ref{fig:si_tc_bands2}c).
+At the second line of Eq. (\ref{den1}), we align LDOS functions on the energy axis in order to apply a common integration domain for all the terms.
+This has been achieved by aligning the Fermi levels, assuming that the Fermi level is located at the top of the valence band.

+The term in the square brackets is the change of LDOS, $\Delta LDOS(\varepsilon)$, shown in Fig. \ref{fig:ldos}.
+This function indicates the changes in LDOS caused by a contact of two slabs, both spatially and energetically resolved.
+Analysing this function, we do not observe significant changes in the vicinity of band edges meaning that the charge transfer of electrons near band edges is negligibly small.
+Instead, we clearly see a non-negligible hybridization at certain energies.
+The in-plane panel in Fig. \ref{fig:ldos} illustrates the splitting of silicon atomic orbitals into bound and anti-bound states.
+Therefore, the dipole layer is caused by a weak hybridization of atomic orbitals and does not depend much on the band edge alignment.
+The most dramatic changes in $LDOS(\varepsilon)$ in the contacting molecular layer whereas $\Delta LDOS(\varepsilon)$ is close zero almost for all energies for the second molecular layer.